 Data-Driven Decisions

 The future is, beyond a doubt, data.
-The legal ops team now can gather and organize large data sets that speak quantitatively about the department.
-It is now within their grasp to access their performance on parameters like cost by practice area, internal and external spending, total legal costs, etc. A quantitative approach also lets the department proactively improve business processes, including integrating legal technology to align with core business processes and ensuring a seamless collaboration with other critical departments such as finance.
+The legal ops team can now gather and organize large datasets that provide quantitative insights about the department.
+It is now within their grasp to access their performance on parameters like cost by practice area, internal and external spending, total legal costs, etc.

 Automated Initiation of Processes

 Let's look at the instance of hiring an outside counsel.
 An enterprise with a highly mature department is more likely to have already issued a 'Request For Proposal' (RFP) and listed down a few firms they already engage with.
 Why does this matter?
 Because just like all other processes, it makes hiring and engagement repeatable and consistent.
-It becomes easy to track and measure against such procedures.
-As a legal team grows in size and operations, it often needs to contain costs.
-The processes associated with this can run smoothly only if executed using the right tool and reporting.

 Untangled Management Systems